-7 Reasons to Clean-up your Credit Report
+6 Reasons to Clean-up your Credit Report

 Four times a year (and anytime in-between), sit down, grab a cup of coffee, and review your financial situation.
 When “cleaning” don’t worry about the score, focus on your history.
-Credit scores are a direct reflection of your history, if you tidy up your report, the good score will come.
+Credit scores are a direct reflection of your history… if you tidy up your report, a good score will come.
 Instead of waiting for a “clean slate,” clean it yourself!

-This is also a good time to look at the types of credit you own.
+This is also a good time to look at the types of debt you owe.
 Do you have multiple types of accounts or is it all unsecured debt?
-Having too much of one type such as credit cards, can harm your score more than build it.
-Always try to have a diverse mix of accounts such as credit lines, secured (loans with collateral) and unsecured loans.
+Having too much of one type, such as credit cards, can harm your score more than build it.
+Always try to have a diverse mix of accounts such as credit lines, secured (loans with collateral), and unsecured loans.

-Make yourself less risky for lenders.
+Make yourself less risky to lenders.

 Credit scores and histories can impact your ability to get loans regardless of how long you have been with your financial institution.
-If you are looking at your report and you see some old collections, get rid of them!
-You may not be financially able to pay them all off at once, but call the collectors and set up REASONABLE payment plans.
+If you are looking at your report and you see old collection accounts, get rid of them!
+You may not be financially able to pay them all off at once, but you can call the collection agency to set up REASONABLE payment plans.

 Look great to future employers and landlords.